Study Abroad in Greece

 Hosted by Harvard University’s Center for Hellenic Studies and the American College of Greece.

 Additional scholarships may be available, particular for students traditionally underrepresented on Study Abroad’s.
-Applications for this scholarship are currently closed.

 The program builds on the exceptional work done by UW students in Greece this past summer who studied the plight of the Roma (‘Gypsies’ to many, a pejorative term).